diegojromerolopez/gelidum/README.md

 ## Major highlights
 - **freeze** method creates objects with the same attributes of inputs that cannot be expanded or modified.
 - Frozen object creation is thread-safe.
+- Structural sharing: any frozen object is shared by all of its user objects.
+There is no copy performed, only reference.

 ## How it works
 In case of the [builtin types](https://docs.python.org/3/library/stdtypes.html)